 We encourage students to wear business casual attire.
 A full suit isn’t necessary (unless you want to wear one)!

-Which fairs should I attend?
+Which campus fairs should I attend?

 View the descriptions, attending employers, and job roles listed for each fair to determine whether it might be of interest to you.
 You are encouraged to attend as many fairs as you’d like!